 - Your lines can be poetry, micro-fiction, micro non-fiction, quotes you think fit the photo prompt or just a really long caption – everything goes as long as it’s three lines long (you decide how long one line is).

-- Please link back to the weekly post (for starters, a pingback will alert me to your post so I can add it to the weekly round-up; some of your readers might want to join in, too – the more, the merrier, right?).
+- Please link back to the weekly post (some of your readers might want to join in, too – the more, the merrier, right?).

 - Tag your post with 3LineTales – it’ll make it easier for others to find it in the Reader.

 - Use the hashtag #3LineTales on Twitter , #3LineTales on Tumblr, #3LineTales on Ello or #3LineTales on Instagram if you’d rather not use your blog or don’t have one.

 - Read other participants’ lines and let them know if you like their work.